SIGN-IN

 Algebraic Topology and Quantum Gravity

-Dan Christensen, University of Western Ontario
+Dan Christensen, Western University

 Dr. Christensen is examining the theory of quantum gravity from topological perspective.
 Topology is a branch of mathematics that examines certain properties of geometrical figures and, more broadly, the nature of space.
 For example, topology considers two objects equivalent, such as a coffee mug and a doughnut, if they can be continuously deformed into each other without cutting or adding any pieces.
 Although somewhat abstract and difficult to comprehend for non-mathematicians, topological methods have proven extremely successful in mathematics and physics.
 In his most recent paper, "Dual Computations of Non-Abelian Yang-Mills on the Lattice", Christensen and his co-investigators J. Wade Cherrington and Igor Khavkine use new mathematical techniques to perform calculations in Lattice Gauge Theory.
 Lattice Gauge Theory is a widely used method for studying three of the four fundamental forces that exist in the universe, the strong, weak and electromagnetic forces.
 The fourth force, gravity, has proven significantly difficult to unify with the other three forces.
 Using SHARCNET, Christensen says, puts him and his team in an excellent position to be the first to make these computations which will lead to new developments in the field.
 More info